 - optional: 1 tablespoon of olive oil

-- Place potatoes in steamer with 4-6 oregano sprigs.
+- Place potatoes in a steamer with 4-6 oregano sprigs.

 - Cover and steam until tender, depending on the size of your potatoes, between 15 – 20 minutes.

 - White potatoes are steaming, combine yogurt, salt, pepper, pesto, lemon juice and zest and stir well.
 Set aside.

 - Remove leaves from remaining oregano sprigs and set aside.

 - While still warm, coat steamed potatoes with yogurt mixture well.

 - Optional: Drizzle with olive oil if it seems too dry.

 - Sprinkle with Parmesan cheese, chives, basil chiffonade and oregano leaves.

 - Taste and adjust seasonings for salt and pepper, more lemon, etc.

 photo credit: <a href=”http://www.flickr.com/photos/tobstone/187419828/”>tobstone</a> via <a href=”http://photopin.com”>photopin</a> <a href=”http://creativecommons.org/licenses/by-sa/2.0/”>cc</a>